 A row resistor is a combined resistor that is integrated with discrete resistors arranged in a regular pattern.
 This is also known as an integrated resistor.
 It is a resistor network with a small size, regularity and high precision.
 It is suitable for electronic equipment and computer circuits.
 In the circuit, the row resistance is generally expressed in RN.
 The main resistance of the main board in the main board is 8 pin resistance.
 Generally, the pull-up resistor or the lower resistor is used on the data transmission line.

 We can mark a resistor in two different ways

 The straight-label method refers to directly marking the type of the resistor, the nominal resistance value, the allowable error, the rated power, and other parameters on the surface of the resistor.
 Such as the resistance marked:For instance a resistor can be marked: "47KΩ ± 5% or 3.3Ω".
 It can also be represented by a number plus a character: 4K7 means 4.7KΩ or 4Ω7 means 4.7Ω

 4. Numerical Resistor Markings

 The numerical method mainly has three digits indicating the resistance value, the first two digits represent the significant digits, and the third digit indicates the multiplier (10 squares).
-For example, the label is 472, indicating that the resistance value is: 47×102=4700Ω, labeled 330.
-Indicates that the resistance value is: 33 × 100 = 33 Ω. If some fuse resistors are marked as 000, they measure 0 Ω.
+For example, the label is 472, indicating that the resistance value is: 47×102=4700Ω.
+If it is labeled 330, it indicates that the resistance value is 33 × 100 = 33 Ω. If some fuse resistors are marked as 000, they measure 0 Ω.